Into vs. In To: The Simple Guide to Keeping Them Straight

 There's a hole somewhere.
 Maybe it's in the ground, maybe it's in space, maybe it's in a fence, but it's there.
 Write for fifteen minutes about that hole, using into and in to properly as often as you can.

-Post your practice in the comments and leave some feedback for your fellow writers.
+Post your practice in the Pro Practice Workshop here and leave some feedback for your fellow writers.